alanwilter/acpype/README.txt

     "Development and testing of a general AMBER force field".
 Journal of Computational Chemistry, 25, 2004, 1157-1174.

+For Non-uniform 1-4 scale factor conversion (e.g. if using GLYCAM06), please cite:

+Austen Bernardi, Roland Faller, Dirk Reith, Karl N. Kirschner, "Conversion of GLYCAM06 Force-Field Parameters from AMBER to GROMACS Topologies" submitted for review, April 2018."

 If you use this code, I am glad if you cite:

 SOUSA DA SILVA, A. W. & VRANKEN, W. F.